Roxwell: Occupations and health

 Information from occupational structure graphs shows a clear change in type of employment since the late 19th century.
 In 1881 agriculture was the dominant occupation whereas in 2011 many more residents worked in professional occupations.
 There is a clear change in the occupational structure for men who have shifted from Agricultural occupations to occupations involved in Construction.
 Nowadays, few women work in the Domestic Offices or Services, whilst the majority of women work in Social Services such as in Human Health or Education.
 This changing pattern of occupation fits in with the overall national trends, where 12% of those in England and Wales work in Skilled Trades Occupations.

-Results from the 2011 census show that 46.8% of Roxwell's population were of very good health and only 0.4% of the total population were of very poor health.
-The statistic regarding if day-to-day activities are limited also supports the overall good health of the population of Roxwell.
-This is because 877 of the 1044 population were not limited in day-to-day life, as of 2011.
-Overall, the village occupants are of good health and do not majorly rely upon their local healthcare.